-For fiscal years 2021 and 2020, the changes in the on-line vendor fees for the two fiscal years are consistent with the changes in net draw game and instant ticket sales for the fiscal years along with the decrease in the vendor contract pricing as of November 2020 and the reduction due to achieving total net sales of \$146.5 million in June 2021 and are equivalent to 3.5% and 3.7% of gross revenues for the two years, respectively.
+For fiscal years 2022 and 2021, the changes in the on-line vendor fees for the two fiscal years are consistent with the changes in net draw game and instant ticket sales for the fiscal years along with the decrease in the vendor contract pricing as of November 2020 and the reduction due to achieving total net sales of \$146.5 million in June 2021 and are equivalent to 3.5% of gross revenues for the two years, respectively.

 Advertising money is expended to market the Lottery and its products to the public; to inform the public about games, including jackpot and top prize amounts; to provide security tips and gambling awareness for our players; to present benefit messages to New Mexico students and their families; and to keep lottery products fresh in the public's minds, all in order to maximize sales.
-Advertising expense was approximately 1.2% and 1.6% of gross revenues, respectively, for fiscal years 2021 and 2020 and stayed within the Lottery Board approved budgets of \$1,900,000 and \$2,054,000, respectively, for each fiscal year.
+Advertising expense was approximately 1.5% and 1.2% of gross revenues, respectively, for fiscal years 2022 and 2021, and stayed within the Lottery Board approved budgets of \$2,100,000 and \$1,900,000, respectively, for each fiscal year.

-In March 2018, the Lottery signed a contract with an instant ticket printer, whereby payment is made for tickets ordered as a percentage of net instant sales when the tickets are sold.
-In both fiscal years 2021 and 2020, the cost for any licensing fees or special printing costs were also included in ticket vendor fees.
-The ticket vendor fees for both fiscal years 2021 and 2020 were 1.70% of net instant ticket sales.
+In April 2018, the Lottery signed a contract with an instant ticket printer, whereby payment is made for tickets ordered as a percentage of net instant sales when the tickets are sold.
+In both fiscal years 2022 and 2021, the cost for any licensing fees or special printing costs were also included in ticket vendor fees.
+The ticket vendor fees for fiscal years 2022 and 2021 were 1.9% and 1.7%, respectively, of net instant ticket sales.

 Included in other game expenses are shipping and postage, responsible gaming, retailer equipment, promotions, and game membership expenses.
-Fiscal year 2021 reflects a decrease of \$34,617 or 6.9% and fiscal year 2020 reflects a decrease of \$156,331 or 23.8%.
-The decrease in fiscal year 2021 is primarily due to a decrease in promotions expense of \$40,538 and a decrease in game membership expenses of \$11,399 netted against an increase of \$18,984 in retailer equipment.
-The decrease in fiscal year 2020 is mainly due to a \$62,513 reduction of ticket dispensers and retailer equipment purchased in the fiscal year along with a \$95,068 total reduction in expenses for shipping and postage, promotions, and game membership expenses.
+Fiscal year 2022 reflects an increase of \$60,515 or 13.0%, while fiscal year 2021 reflects a decrease of \$34,617 or 6.9%.
+The increase in fiscal year 2022 is mainly due to an increase in the cost of shipping effective at the end of March 2022, which increased shipping by \$25,306, along with an increase in promotions expense of \$21,750 and in MUSL game membership expense of \$21,421 netted against a decrease in the purchase of retailer equipment of \$7,962.
+The decrease in fiscal year 2021 is primarily due to a decrease in promotions expense of \$40,538, in game membership expenses of \$11,399 and in shipping and postage of \$2,664, netted against an increase of \$18,984 in retailer equipment and in responsible gaming of \$1,000.